jimwaldo/allstonTransport/README.md

 The code in this project is designed to read files containing enrollment data and class time data supplied by the registrar and determine the number of students who will have to cross the Charles based on assumptions of which classes will be taught in the new SEC building.
-Note that the model used here is crude and will give at best a rought approximation of what the traffic will actually be.
+Note that the model used here is crude and will give at best a rough approximation of what the traffic will actually be.

 ##### Input files

 This code works on files supplied by the registrar/my.harvard group.
 There are two kinds of .csv files provided, the enrollment files and the course-time files.
 The enrollment files have one line per student enrolled in a course, with each line having the following format (where the number indicates the index of the field, followed by the description):

 0 TERM in the format YYYY {Spring,Fall}